AnandKri/comet-hunter/docs/architecture.md

 This aligns the database structure with the expected access pattern: chronological playback.

----

-### Current Focus
+### Design Priorities

+- Deterministic lifecycle management
+- Idempotent ingestion behavior
 - Clear separation of concerns
-- Explicit lifecycle modeling
-- Idempotent ingestion behavior
 - Reliable chronological retrieval
+- Recovery-oriented execution

-Scaling and distributed concerns are out of scope at this stage.
+Horizontal scalability and distributed orchestration are intentionally out of scope at the current stage.